CSE: Teaching and Language Kick-Off (TALK)

 - responsiveness to U of MN student cultural expectations of TAs

-One week online session: May 15–22, May 29–June 5; or July 10–17, 2020.
+One week online session: Participants can choose one of the following online sessions: May 14-21, June 4-11, June 18-24, July 9-16, July 23-30.
 The online component will take you approximately 20 hours to complete and is taught asynchronously.
-You'll receive more details about the course via email in May 2020.

 January Virtual Session: The January virtual session will take place January 4-8, with testing the following week.
-During this session, you'll spend approximately four hours each day engaged in language courses, departmental workshops, and teaching simulations.
-You'll analyze educational cultural differences that matter most for TA success, critique your own filmed teaching practice, as well as receive feedback from experienced TAs, undergraduate students, and teaching & language specialists.
-The program will be a combination of asynchronous and synchronous classes which be held via Zoom.
+During this session, you'll practice your teaching and language skills, critique your own filmed teaching practice, as well as receive feedback from experienced TAs, undergraduate students, and teaching & language specialists.
+The program will be a combination of asynchronous and synchronous classes which be held via Zoom

 Frequently Asked Questions